thiagozs/catbreeds/README.md

 ## Testing API in easy mode

 After started the api, you can acess the endpoint for create/show a **account**, this method you going generate a login with password.
 At this time you don't need login with a **JWT** token, to create/show.
-To create your credential follow the staps below.
+To create your credential follow the steps below.

 ### Create registry (@usernamea and password)